SD-RSiX/GNS3-Lab/README.md

 # Running

-Before to run, build the Lab.
+Before to run, you need to build the Lab.

 The detailed information and instructions are in the README.md file into the __lab__ directory.

 ## Accessing switches